1: Creating the app

 name="viewport"

-content="width=device-width, height=device-height, viewport-fit=cover, initial-scale=1, maximum-scale=1, minimum-scale=1, user-scalable=no"
+content="width=device-width, height=device-height, viewport-fit=cover, initial-scale=1, minimum-scale=1

 />